Lucid-Frameworks/.github/profile/README.md

 ---

-## Introducing NOVA: AI-Enhanced Blockchain Intelligence
+## Introducing CRIAMAR: AI-Enhanced Blockchain Intelligence

-**NOVA** is an **AI-driven analytics system** designed to inject intelligence and predictive insights into blockchain networks.
+**CRIAMAR** is an **AI-driven analytics system** designed to inject intelligence and predictive insights into blockchain networks.

 ### Core Capabilities